Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 This part includes downloading and installing the Unity Editor, setting up a basic Unity scene, and importing a robot using the URDF Importer.

-If you are not familiar with Unity, check out the [Roll-a-Ball tutorial](https://learn.unity.com/project/roll-a-ball) to get started.

 **Table of Contents**
   - [Setting up the Unity Scene](#setting-up-the-unity-scene)
   - [Create Unity scene with imported URDF](#setting-up-the-robot)